Home /

 Securing CUI is like mailing a valuable gift; it requires meticulous packing and careful handling, as prescribed by NIST SP 800-171 and CMMC guidelines.
 DIBCAC's role resembles that of a postal inspector, ensuring our compliance with these security protocols before dispatch.
 The JSVA is a collaborative effort with the DoD to verify and improve our cybersecurity practices, like inviting an expert to help secure a package.
 This collective approach to cybersecurity ensures that sensitive information is managed securely, akin to ensuring a valuable parcel is delivered safely and intact.

+What is Cybersecurity Maturity Model Certification (CMMC)?Purpose: CMMC is a standard that ensures all companies doing business with the DoD have adequate cybersecurity measures.
+It's designed to protect Controlled Unclassified Information (CUI) that flows through the defense industrial base.
 Levels: There are different levels of certification, ranging from Level 1 to Level 3, with each level representing a step up in security, sophistication, and robustness.
 The higher the level, the more stringent the security measures a company must have in place.
+Assessment: Before being awarded DoD contracts, companies must pass an evaluation by certified third-party assessors to prove they meet the required cybersecurity maturity level. |

+What is NIST SP 800-171?Purpose: This is a set of standards developed by the National Institute of Standards and Technology (NIST) to protect the confidentiality of CUI when processed, stored, and used in non-federal information systems and organizations.
 Requirements: NIST SP 800-171 outlines requirements that organizations must fulfill in areas like access control, incident response, and system and information integrity.
 These are less about specific technologies and more about managing risk and securing sensitive data.
+Compliance: Organizations must self-assess and ensure they comply with these requirements to work with the federal government.
+It's a part of showing they are serious about cybersecurity. |

-The Defense Industrial Base Cybersecurity Assessment Center (DIBCAC) is a branch of the Defense Contract Management Agency (DCMA) that audits and evaluates defense contractors' cybersecurity practices to ensure compliance with required standards, such as NIST SP 800-171.
-DIBCAC's assessments validate the security measures contractors claim to have, guaranteeing that these measures effectively safeguard sensitive defense information, including CUI.
+What is the Defense Industrial Base Cybersecurity Assessment Center (DIBCAC)?The DIBCAC is a branch of the Defense Contract Management Agency (DCMA) that audits and evaluates defense contractors' cybersecurity practices to ensure compliance with required standards, such as NIST SP 800-171.
+DIBCAC's assessments validate the security measures contractors claim to have, guaranteeing that these measures effectively safeguard sensitive defense information, including CUI. |

-The Joint Surveillance Voluntary Assessment (JSVA) is a cooperative initiative where contractors voluntarily partner with the Department of Defense (DOD) to assess their cybersecurity posture.
+What is a Joint Surveillance Voluntary Assessment (JSVA)?The JSVA is a cooperative initiative where contractors voluntarily partner with the Department of Defense (DoD) to assess their cybersecurity posture.
 This helps both parties to understand and manage the risks associated with CUI and other sensitive information.
-In a JSVA, teams consisting of members from both the contractor and the DOD review the implementation of cybersecurity practices and controls.
-This collaborative approach enhances the security of information systems through shared insights and proactive management.
+In a JSVA, teams consisting of members from both the contractor and the DoD review the implementation of cybersecurity practices and controls.
+This collaborative approach enhances the security of information systems through shared insights and proactive management. |

 Organizations must meet specific cybersecurity standards such as CMMC and NIST SP 800-171 to protect such valuable 'packages.'
 Compliance with these standards helps prevent data breaches, safeguard national security, and maintain trust in digital interactions.